 2. As it grows, be aware of threats that can thwart its development.

-3. When it takes off, recognize that part of your job is pruning its growth.
+3. When your Sideline takes off, recognize that part of your job is pruning its growth.

-4. As it matures, contemplate cutting off part of it to sprout an additional plant.
+4. As your Sideline matures, contemplate cutting off part of it to sprout an additional plant.